Lattice light-sheet microscopy: Theory

 Lattice light sheet microscopy can be viewed as an improvement of Bessel beam light sheet microscopes in terms of axial resolution (also termed resolution in z).
-In Bessel beam light sheet microscopes, a non-diffracting Bessel beam is first created then dithered in the x direction in order to produce a sheet.
+In Bessel beam light sheet microscopes, a non-diffracting Bessel beam is first created then dithered in the x direction to produce a sheet.
 However, the lobes of a Bessel functions carry as much energy as the central spot, resulting in illumination out of the depth of field of the observation objective.

 Lattice light sheet microscopy aims at reducing the intensity of the outer lobes of the Bessel functions by destructive interference.
 To do so, a two-dimensional lattice of regularly spaced Bessel beams is created.
 Then, destructive interference can be triggered by carefully tuning the spacing between the beams (that is, the period of the lattice).

-Practically, the lattice of interfering Bessel beams is engineered by a spatial light modulator (SLM), a liquid-crystal device whose individual pixels can be switched on and off in order to display a binary pattern.
+Practically, the lattice of interfering Bessel beams is engineered by a spatial light modulator (SLM), a liquid-crystal device whose individual pixels can be switched on and off to display a binary pattern.
 Due to the matrix nature of the SLM, the generated pattern contains many unwanted frequencies.
 Thus, these are filtered out by the means of an annulus placed in a plane conjugated with the back focal plane of the objective (Fourier domain).

 Finally, to obtain a uniform intensity at the sample rather than a lattice, the sheet is dithered using a galvanometer oscillating in the x direction.